Firewatch

 Firewatch is an adventure game developed by Campo Santo and published by the developer in partnership with Panic.
-The game was released in February 2016 for Linux, OS X, PlayStation 4, Windows, and for Xbox One in September 2016, and for Nintendo Switch in December 2018.

-The story follows a fire lookout named Henry who works in Shoshone National Forest, a year after the Yellowstone fires of 1988.
-A month after his first day at work, strange things begin happening to him and his supervisor Delilah, which connects to a conspired mystery that happened years ago.
-Henry interacts with Delilah using a walkie-talkie, with the player choosing from dialog options to communicate.
+The game was released in February 2016 for Linux, OS X, PlayStation 4, Windows, and Xbox One in September 2016, and for Nintendo Switch in December 2018.
+The story follows a fire lookout named Henry who works in Shoshone National Forest in Wyoming.
+Henry interacts with his supervisor Delilah using a walkie-talkie, with the player choosing from dialog options to communicate.
 His exchanges with Delilah inform the process by which their relationship is developed.
+Over the course of the summer, Henry and Delilah appear to be menaced by unseen forces and have to unravel a years-old mystery.

 The game was directed by Olly Moss and Sean Vanaman, written by Chris Remo, Jake Rodkin, Moss and Vanaman, and produced by Gabe McGill and artist Jane Ng.
 The game's environment was modelled by Ng, based on a single painting by Moss.
 The design draws inspiration from New Deal advertisements by the National Park Service and field research conducted in Yosemite National Park.

-The game received generally positive reviews, earning praise for its story, characters, dialogue, and visual style.
-However, the presence of technical issues and the game's ending were both subjects of criticism.
+The game received generally positive reviews, earning praise for its story, characters, dialogue, and visual style, yet the presence of technical issues and the game's ending were both subjects of criticism.
 Firewatch won the award for Best 3D Visual Experience at the Unity Awards 2016, Best Indie Game at the 2016 Golden Joystick Awards, Best Narrative at the 2017 Game Developers Choice Awards and Debut Game at the 2017 British Academy Games Awards.
 By late 2016, the game had sold over a million copies.

 Gameplay

 Firewatch is an adventure game played from a first-person view that takes place in the American state of Wyoming in 1989.
-Players take on the role of Henry, a fire lookout who is assigned to his own tower in Shoshone National Forest.
+The player takes on the role of Henry, a fire lookout who is assigned to his own tower in Shoshone National Forest.
 Through exploration of the surrounding area, Henry uncovers clues about mysterious occurrences in the vicinity that are related to the ransacking of his tower while he is out on a routine patrol and a shadowy figure that occasionally appears watching him from afar.
 Henry's only means of communication is a walkie-talkie connecting him to his supervisor, Delilah.
-Players may choose from a number of dialog options to speak with her upon the discovery of new interactive objects or environments, or can refrain from communicating.
+The player may choose from a number of dialog options to speak with her upon the discovery of new interactive objects or environments, or can refrain from communicating.
 The player's choices will influence the tone of Henry's relationship with Delilah.
-As the story progresses, new areas will be opened up for players, and certain events are set at different times of the day.
+As the story progresses, new areas will be opened up for the player, and certain events are set at different times of the day.
 Objects found in the wilderness can be kept in the inventory for later use.

-Upon finishing the game, players can explore the game in an open-world free-roam mode or an audio tour mode.
+Upon finishing the game, the player can explore the game in an open-world free-roam mode or an audio tour mode.